Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Quantity/Volume: 22 pounds

-Merrick Grain-Free Senior Chicken + Sweet Potato Recipe Dry Dog Food lists deboned chicken as its main ingredient, with other prominent ingredients including chicken meal, sweet potatoes, potatoes, and turkey meal.
-This is a grain-free recipe, so it is only really suitable for dogs with grain sensitivities and allergies because grains are considered a beneficial ingredient for most dogs.
-The food consists of 30% protein, with more than three-quarters of that protein being high protein from meat sources.
+The Merrick Grain-Free Senior Chicken + Sweet Potato Recipe Dry Dog Food lists deboned chicken as its main ingredient, with other prominent ingredients including chicken meal, sweet potatoes, potatoes, and turkey meal.
+This is a grain-free recipe, so it is only really suitable for dogs with grain sensitivities and allergies because grains are a beneficial ingredient for most dogs.
+The recipe consists of 30% protein, with more than three-quarters of it coming from meat sources.

-Glucosamine and chondroitin are included to promote healthy joints and omega fatty acids for improved coat and skin condition.
-Merrick Grain-Free is an expensive food and grain-free, but it does have a 30% protein ratio, which is ideal for senior dogs, especially considering the majority of it comes from chicken and meat sources.
+Glucosamine and chondroitin are included to promote healthy joints and omega fatty acids for improved fur and skin.
+Merrick Grain-Free is an expensive grain-free formula, but it has a 30% protein ratio, which is ideal for senior dogs, especially considering that most of it comes from chicken and meat sources.

 Pros